 CPI inflation remains above target, but well below the previous peak of 11.1%).
 Electricity wholesale prices remain relatively volatile (although much lower than in recent years) and timing of OFEGM announcements is likely to continue to be a significant factor in whether prices go up or down for consumers and businesses.
+At the time of writing, wholesale electricity prices are approximately -29% lower than they were at the cut-off for last pricing cap announcement.
 The BoE continue to be wary of "second order effects", in particular the levels of wage awards, especially within the services sector.
 The previous increases were driven by a combination of increased fuel and energy costs, everyday household goods, food and clothing, and ongoing labour market imbalances.
 Although indications from the BoE are that rates are now decreasing from the peak, they have been at pains to point out that base rates will come down much slower than they went up.
-Concerns remain that rates were raised too far and too fast, damaging UK growth, but the central bank are currently in no mood to lower rates significantly in the immediate future.
-Thankfully the dangers of secondary effects that are harmful to growth going forward also now appear to have been recognised.
+Concerns remain that rates were raised too far and too fast, damaging UK growth, but the central bank are currently in no mood to lower rates significantly in the immediate future, despite pressures from the potential of a global recession.
+Thankfully the dangers of secondary effects from high base rates that are harmful to growth going forward also now appear to have been recognised.

-The Bank of England survey had previously shown a continued trend for precautionary saving, but they are now factoring in lower levels of household saving than had previously been assumed, with amounts built up during the pandemic assumed now to have been spent to fend off the cost-of-living situation, although there are also some indicators that some households have started saving again.
+The Bank of England survey had previously shown a continued trend for precautionary saving, but they are now factoring in lower levels of household saving than had previously been assumed, with amounts built up during the pandemic assumed now to have been spent to fend off the cost-of-living situation, although there were also some indicators that some households have started saving again.